Jauviltra/test-lpjmlkit-snapshot/README.md

     if you search apps.
 The name should be something like `Rstudio (Ubuntu-24.04)`, as opposed to the usual `Rstudio` (if you also had it installed on Windows).
-From here on, you are probably safe to just open that, since Rstudio's terminal will be default also be the WSL terminal there.
+From here on, you are probably safe to just open that, since Rstudio's terminal will by default also be the WSL terminal there.

 7. The outputs of the model can also be customized.
 I haven't done this yet, but